-The refueling machine, that is similar to a gantry style crane, which is used to transport fuel and reactor components to and from pool storage and the reactor vessel.
-The machine spans the spent fuel pool on bedded embedded tracks in the refueling floor.
+The refueling machine is a gantry crane, which is used to transport fuel and reactor components to and from pool storage and the reactor vessel.
+The machine spans the spent fuel pool on bedded tracks in the refueling floor.
 A telescoping mast and grapple suspended from a trolley system is used to lift and orient fuel bundles for placement in the core or storage rack.
-Control of the machine is from an operator station on the refueling floor machine or in-part from the remote operation panel in the refueling machine remote control room.
+Control of the machine is from an operator station on the refueling floor machine, or in-part from the remote operation panel in the refueling machine remote control room.

 A position indicating system and travel limit computer is provided to locate the grapple over the vessel core and prevent collisions with pool obstacles.
-Two auxiliary hoists of

-4.71 kN and 9.81 12.33 kN capacity, one main and one auxiliary monorail trolley mounted, are provided for incore servicing.
+Two auxiliary hoists of 4.71 kN and 9.81 14.71 kN capacity, one main and one auxiliary monorail trolley mounted, are provided for incore servicing.
 The grapple in its retracted position provides sufficient water shielding over the active fuel during transit.
 The fuel grapple hoist has a redundant load path so that no single component failure will result in a fuel bundle drop.
 Interlocks on the machine: